Around the World in 80 Plays

 Theatre has a unique power to transport us.
 Around The World in 80 Plays is an audio drama series mounted by Soulpepper Theatre Company.

 The series takes listeners on a trip around the world with plays celebrating the global 'canon.'
-Over the course of 8 weeks you'll hear works from Indigenous Canada, India, Argentina, Iran, Nigeria, Italy, Russia and Jamaica.
+You'll hear works from Indigenous Canada, India, Argentina, Iran, Nigeria, Italy, Russia and Jamaica.

 Moonlodge by Margo Kane